Calgary painter Mark Dicey was born in 1959 and graduated from the Alberta College of Art in 1983.

 An avid drawer, Dicey sketches daily.
 The sketchbooks go with him everywhere and act as the foundation for his studio painting.
 Collaboration with other artists has also been a large part of his practice through the years.
 Dicey is part of a drawing trio, “Drunken Paw”, and co-founded the Elephant Artist Relief, a fund that supports Calgary artists who need emergency help for health issues.
 As a young artist, Dicey was active in Calgary’s experimental artist-run centres and has a history of performance, installation, music, teaching and curating.
 Painting, however, with an emphasis on abstraction, has been the main focus of Dicey’s art practice for more than 35 years.

-His work is in the collections of the Canadian Embassy to Belgium, Alberta Art Foundation, City of Calgary, and Nickle Galleries.
+His work is in the collections of the Canadian Embassy to Belgium, Alberta Foundation for the Arts, City of Calgary, Nickle Galleries, Royal Bank of Canada and Scotiabank.

 Painting, the history of painting, and especially the history and development of Abstraction are Dicey’s passion.